deedubyalabs/crm-pro/memory-bank/project-log.md

-# Project Log: PROActive OS - AI-Powered Operations Hub
+# Project Log: PROActive ONE - AI-Powered Operations Hub

 **Version:** 1.0
 **Date:** May 26, 2025